tmst/ZodbDemo/README.md

 In particular it creates config.json, which includes all the Python Path information.

-So what does Cromlech do?
+So what does actually Cromlech do?

 So first you have to understand that Cromlech is a toolkit.
 There are many ways to configure it.
 This is but one configuration.